 - A Standard Cowboy Dressage® Court, Challenge Court, and Partnership Court must be used.
 It is not necessary that Brands be on cone letters.

-- Courts dimensions and set up can be found at www.cowboydressage.com/competition.htm
+- Courts dimensions and set up can be found Click Here

 - Gathering/Show must provide a volunteer at the back gate to keep riders on time and show on time.

 - Cowboy Dressage® Logo must be used on all ribbons.
 Click Here to download Compass logo.
 Play Days and Schooling Shows exempt.

 - Ribbons must be awarded first place through fifth place.
 Play Days and Schooling Shows exempt or may offer 1-3 placings

-- Class placing must be posted outside show office in a timely manner
+- Class placing for Gatherings must be posted outside show office in a timely manner.

-- Overall Open and Amateur and Youth High Point and Reserve must be awarded.
-(Ribbons are fine or awards of shows choice)
+- Overall Open and Amateur and Youth High Point and Reserve must be awarded for Gatherings.
+(Ribbons are fine or awards of show choice)

 - At Finals Gathering and Shows overall High Point and Reserve High Point ribbons must be presented.

-- Gathering/Show must include an overall Veteran High Score ribbon.
+- Gatherings must include an overall Veteran High Score ribbon.
 This award is given to any individual one time per year only. (any US veteran or anyone wishing to ride in honor of a US veteran is eligible)

-- Gathering/Show must include a judge’s award for the most improved rider for the duration of the show.
+- Gatherings must include a Jack Brainard Judge’s “Try” Award for the most improved rider for the duration of the show.
 To calculate this award, the judge identifies a horse and rider combination that showed marked improvement with each ride.
 The competitor is to receive an award in recognition of their efforts.
-In case of multiple rings, each judge submits their choice and the low and high scores for selected riders are taken.
-The competitor with the biggest difference between the low and high score is the award winner.

 The rider is encouraged to memorize their tests.
 The use of a caller is not mandatory.
 Cowboy Dressage® World allows the rider to use a caller of their choice, however, the ultimate responsibility for accurate and correct riding of the test falls upon the rider.
 If the rider chooses to use a caller, it is the rider’s responsibility to arrange for one.
 Callers can post a flyer at show office in case of need.